Australia

 Choose a bank that best suits your business needs.
 There are several banks to choose from, and each offers different account types, features, and fees.
 Popular options include Commonwealth Bank, Westpac, ANZ, NAB, and ING.

-When choosing a bank, consider account fees, transaction fees, ATM access, online banking features, customer support, and the bank’s reputation.
+When choosing a corporate bank, consider account fees, transaction fees, ATM access, online banking features, customer support, and the bank’s reputation.

 Step 2: Gather Required Documents